1-WT-1/TreasurePlanet-TorpedoBoat/README.md

 # TreasurePlanet - TorpedoBoat

-Adds the Royla Navy Torpedo Boat from the game "Treasure Planet: Battle at Procyon"
+Adds the Royal Navy Torpedo Boat from the game "Treasure Planet: Battle at Procyon"

 > [!WARNING]
 > Requires HevLib to function